doctorfree/RoonCommandLine/markdown/roon.1.md

 **-s** search
 : Specifies a term to search for in the lists retrieved with -l

+**-T** track
+: Selects an track to play

 **-t** tag
-: Selects an tag to play (not yet working)
+: Selects an tag to play

 **-z** zone
 : Selects the Roon Zone in which to play

 **-c** **[**group | ungroup | play | pause | playpause | stop | next | previous | shuffle | unshuffle | repeat | unrepeat | mute | unmute**]**
 : Issues the command in the selected zone

+Combine '-a artist' and '-A album' to play an album by a specified artist Combine '-a artist' and '-T track' to play a track by a specified artist Combine '-a artist' or '-A album' with '-g genre' to play an artist or album in a specified genre

 Special search term **\_\_all\_\_** matches all entries Special name **default** plays the default setting in roon\_api.ini